-F34.1 is a specific ICD-10-CM diagnosis code that can be used to specify a diagnosis.
+F34.1 is a billable/specific ICD-10-CM code that can be used to indicate a diagnosis for reimbursement purposes.

 A term used for any state of depression that is not psychotic.